-10.1 Performance of our best performing CSN models with different multimodal fusion strategies shown in Fig 10.1 147 10.2 Performance of our best performing CSN audio-only model under the attack of constrained adversarial perturbations in different frequency domains 148 10.3 Performance of our best performing CSN audio-only model under the attack 10.4 of constrained adversarial perturbations in different temporal domains.
-148 10.4 Class-wise mAP comparison between CRNN and CSN (audio) w/ and w/o attack 149 10.6 Top 10 Class-wise mAP comparison on the entire test dataset w/ and w/o adversarial noise of the best-performing CSN (audio) model.
-151 11.1 Performance of our best performing CSN models on AudioSet, and their per- 1 (1 11.2 Performance of CSN models on Kinetics-Sounds.
-161 161 12.1 The best mAP of various models, with optional ImageNet pretraining 168 13.1 Examples of conversions between class list and free text captions made to resemble image captions generated with an engineered LLM prompt.
+10.1 Performance of our best performing CSN models with different multimodal fusion strategies shown in Fig 10.1 147 10.2 Performance of our best performing CSN audio-only model under the attack of constrained adversarial perturbations in different frequency domains.
+148 10.3 Performance of our best performing CSN audio-only model under the attack 10.4 of constrained adversarial perturbations in different temporal domains Different architectures against the same adversarial noise 148 149 10.4 Class-wise mAP comparison between CRNN and CSN (audio) w/ and w/o attack 10.6 151 11.1 Performance of our best performing CSN models on AudioSet, and their per- 1 ( 1 11.2 formance against the adversarial perturbation 161 161 12.1 The best mAP of various models, with optional ImageNet pretraining 168 13.1 Examples of conversions between class list and free text captions made to resemble image captions generated with an engineered LLM prompt.
 196 13.2 Caption Quality Comparison.
-199 13.3 Comparison with other state-of-the-art models on audio and speech classifica- tion tasks 206 13.4 Comparison between our models and current SOTA models.
+199 13.3 Comparison with other state-of-the-art models on audio and speech classifica- tion tasks.
+206 13.4 Comparison between our models and current SOTA models.
 208 A.1 Quantized Model Performance, VGG19_bn, DSCNN are identical to Rybakov et al. [Ryb+20] 221 A.2 Analysis of Specific Layer Classes 229 A.3 Transformer Layers and Operations 230 A.4 Training Hyperparameters 230 A.5 Model Latency on Speech Commands Dataset 230 A.6 Additional Model performance on Speech Commands Dataset.
 F1 scores are scaled to 100.
 231 A.7 Other Models: Analysis of Specific Layer Classes 231 C.1 Few-shot examples of Audio-only labels to captions.
 236 C.2 Few-shot merging visual caption examples.
 Each set of captions is preceded by this prompt: " Create one sentence that summarizes these three simply :" 237 C.3 Few-shot audio and visual caption merge examples.
 238 C.4 Alpaca audio-visual entailment score examples for single-label.
 239 C.5 Alpaca audio-visual entailment score examples for multi-label.
 240